meincken/nickmeincken-me/src/pages/index.md

 mainpitch:
   title: About Me
   description: >
     I am an experienced AEM Front End Developer.
 I specialise in creating clean semantic code to ensure fast load times.
-A champion of atomic design principles and where possible, develop style guides and pattern libraries to ensure consistant and rapid development when working as part of a team.
+A champion of atomic design principles and where possible, develop style guides and pattern libraries to ensure consistent and rapid development when working as part of a team.
 I am as comfortable coding in raw HTML as I am using products such as React.
-I enjoy working as part of an Agile team and have worked on some of the countries largest ecommerce sites.
+I enjoy working as part of an Agile team and have worked on some of the countries largest e-commerce sites.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 education:
   title: Education
-  courses:
+  courses: >
     - title: Adobe Training Center
       course: AEM Sites developer
       year: March 2015